kirangagitau/Unix-Scripts/README.md

 # Unix-Scripts
-this are scripts designed to run certain specific tastks on a linux OS
+this are scripts designed to run certain specific tastks on a UNIX or UNIX-like OS.